benpages/netlify_starter_site/src/blog/min-morning-routine.md

 <h3 id="scrape-your-tongue-and-brush-your-teeth">Scrape your tongue and brush your teeth</h3>

 Start you day with oral care.
-Yes, <a href="https://www.healthline.com/health/should-you-brush-your-teeth-before-or-after-breakfast">before breakfast</a>.
+Yes, <a href="https://www.healthline.com/health/should-you-brush-your-teeth-before-or-after-breakfast" rel="noreferrer noopener">before breakfast</a>.
 Doing so will protect your enamel and prevent bacteria accumulated on your teeth and tongue to fall back into your digestive tract.

 Use a tongue scraper to remove bacteria from your tongue, then brush your teeth.
 You an also pull with coconut oil while you proceed with the rest of your routine.